-For years, I worked as a deadline driven journalist as a staff writer at Forbes magazine and for many other magazines and newspapers.
+For years, I worked as a deadline-driven journalist as a staff writer and associate editor at Forbes magazine and for many other magazines and newspapers.

 I love journalism.
-I’m not so fond of stress.
+I’m not so fond of overwhelming stress.

-More than 15 years ago, I began to study and practice mindfulness meditation as a way to decompress.
+More than 20 years ago, I began to study and practice mindfulness meditation as a way to decompress.
 I got a lot more in the bargain.
 Mindfulness improved my focus and productivity.
 It enhanced my relationships.
-It made me kinder and happier.
+It also made me kinder and happier.
 (I became a lot less stressed, too.)

-Now, I’m passionate about helping others – adults and kids – learn the skills I’ve learned to foster greater resiliency and wellbeing.
+Now, I’m passionate about helping others learn the skills I’ve learned to foster greater resiliency and wellbeing.

-A few other odds and ends you might want to know: I received my master’s degree in journalism from the University of Missouri and my bachelor’s degree in philosophy from the College of William and Mary.
+A few other odds and ends: I received my master’s degree in journalism from the University of Missouri and my bachelor’s degree in philosophy from the College of William and Mary.
 I’m a lifelong athlete who holds a training certification from the American Council on Exercise and a Level 1 nutrition certification from Precision Nutrition.
 I enjoy teaching others about mindful movement, functional fitness, and the management of chronic pain.
-Hanging out with my family is my favorite past time.
+Hanging out with my family is my favorite pastime.
 On most days, I love to cook.
-Paddle boarding, playing ping pong and, of course, meditating make me smile.
+Mountain biking, playing ping pong, and, of course, meditating make me smile.